XertroV/aec-membership-test-simulator/README.md

-# Simulate AEC Membership Test Methodology and Produce Graphs (of PMF)
+# AEC Party Membership Test Methodology is Rigged!
+A Statistical Analysis of AEC Methodology and Graphs (of PMFs)

 In Australia, to register a political party you need a minimum number of members.
 Federally, that's 1500.